Rogue-1/HTB/FullPWN/Trick.md

 ### Vulnerabilities: sql injection, fail2ban

+Nmap reveals ssh, smtp, and http.
+I got sent down a rabbit hole with smtp.

+That means http is the answer!
+However even that site does not return much.

 ```console
 └──╼ [★]$ sudo nmap -sS -sC -sV -T4 10.129.51.233
 Starting Nmap 7.92 ( https://nmap.org ) at 2022-09-02 22:47 BST